pingswept/me30-website/content/notes/rpi-setup.md

 sudo pip3 install flask
 ```

-Then, start the server (assuming your code is in a file called `server.py`):
+Then, start the server (assuming your code is in a file called `server.py` and you replace the 0.0.0.0 with your Pi's IP address):

 ```
 export FLASK_APP=server.py